In this section, you'll learn:

 viewer role permissions.
 A description of each role is given under the diagram.

-This role is required to execute operations in Instance Groups.
-If you have entered a service account in the request, IAM checks that you have rights to use this account.
+This role is required to perform operations with instance groups.
+If you enter a service account in the request, IAM checks that you have rights to use this account.